Gjon Muzaka

 Gjon Muzaka (fl.
 1510; Giovanni Musachi di Berat) was an Albanian nobleman from the Muzaka family, that has historically ruled in the Myzeqe region, Albania.
-In 1510 he wrote a Breve memoria de li discendenti de nostra casa Musachi (Short memoir on the descendants of our Myzeqe lineage).
+In 1510 he wrote the Muzaka chronicles (a Breve memoria de li discendenti de nostra casa Musachi.
 The work was published in Karl Hopf's Chroniques gréco-romaines, Paris 1873, pp. 270–340.

 According to his memoirs, Gjon's father died before Ottomans captured Berat in 1417.